UIUC-iSchool-DataViz/is445_spring2021/week12/lecture12.md

 notes:
 this week we'll discuss more general methods of publishing, and we'll talk about how to validate how "well" our visualizations are doing, as well as start touching on some d3.js within Idyll

 ---

+## Next week

+Talk by the Advanced Visualization Lab!

+---